thegirlcoderr/Conquering-Responsiveness/challenge01/README.md

-## Day one
+## Challenge one

-  Day one of conquering responsive layouts
+Conquering responsive layouts

 ## Table of contents